 The online retailer should be an “AUTHORIZED ZILDJIAN DEALER”.
 Look for the Authorized Zildjian Online Badge.
 Please note that Zildjian cymbals sold as “used”, “slightly used” or “second hand” are NOT covered by the Zildjian two year warranty policy.
 Only cymbals sold “New” qualify.
 Check the online/protection and security assurances the online retailer offers.
 Know the full business mailing address of the retailer from whom you order.

 If you have any questions at all about your order, please see our Contact Us page.

-For questions about your online order related to status or payment, please contact our fulfillment partner, Quivers.
+For questions about your online order related to status or payment, please contact our order management partner, Quivers.
 Quivers Customer Service can be reached Monday-Friday 6am-11pm EST at 1-805-250-4555.

 What is Quivers?

 Quivers is one of the world's leading provider of global eCommerce for consumer goods.
-With Quivers, orders placed on branded websites are offered to a managed network of global partners for fulfillment, typically for assignment to local retailers.
-Orders on Zildjian.com are placed through the Quivers network.
-Your order may be fulfilled by one of Zildjian's trusted dealers around the United States.
-In many cases, your order will be fulfilled by a local dealer to your current location.
-In using Quivers, Zildjian is able to provide you with the convenience of shopping online for our products, while keeping the sales through our dealer base.
+With Quivers, orders placed on branded websites are offered to a managed network of global partners for fulfillment, which includes authorized Zildjian dealers.
+Orders on Zildjian.com are placed through the Quivers network, and orders may be fulfilled by Zildjian or one of our authorized dealers.
+In using Quivers, Zildjian is able to provide you with the convenience of shopping online for our products, while also supporting our local networks of dealers.
 Quivers is extremely safe and secure to use.
 For more information, you can go to: https://www.quivers.com/.